 Poultry and poultry products.

-Livestock, including beef cattle, sheep, swine, horses, ponies, mules, and goats.
+Livestock, including beef cattle, llamas, sheep, swine, horses, ponies, mules, and goats.

 Bees and apiary products.

 Fur-producing animals.

+Mulch, ornamental plants and other horticultural products.
+For purposes of this section “mulch” means substances composed primarily of plant remains or mixtures of such substances.

-Activities undertaken on forestland for the production and harvesting of timber and timber products and conducted in accordance with best management practices set out in forest practice guidelines related to water quality, as adopted by the department.
-If land-disturbing activity undertaken on forestland for the production and harvesting of timber and timber products is not conducted in accordance with forest practice guidelines related to water quality, the provisions of this article shall apply to such activity and any related land-disturbing activity on the tract; and
+Activities undertaken on forestland for the production and harvesting of timber and timber products and conducted in accordance with best management practices set out in Forest Practice Guidelines Related to Water Quality (Best Management Practices), as adopted by the North Carolina Department of Agriculture and Consumer Services.
+If land-disturbing activity undertaken on forestland for the production and harvesting of timber and timber products is not conducted in accordance with standards defined by the Forest Practice Guidelines Related to Water Quality, the provisions of this article shall apply to such activity and any related land-disturbing activity on the tract; and

-Activities for which a permit is required under the Mining Act of 1971, G.S. ch.
-74, art.
-7.
+Activities for which a permit is required under the Mining Act of 1971, Article 7 of Chapter 74 of the N.C.
+General Statutes.

 Land-disturbing activity over which the state has exclusive regulatory jurisdiction as provided in G.S.
 113A-56(a).